-The management practices that modify land type conversion in CALAND include Restoration (Meadow, Coastal Marsh, Fresh Marsh, Seagrass), avoided conversion (labeled as Growth, which reduces the growth rate of Urban Area), Afforestation and Reforestation.
-Avoided conversion is prescribed and implemented as an annually decreasing Urban growth rate.
-The reduction is applied to the baseline annual area growth rates for Urban Areas, which consequently reduces the loss of other land types.
-When using the remote sensing option for baseline annual area change, the Urban Area growth reduction will also increase the expansion of other growing land type areas.
-After avoided conversion is applied, prescribed annual Restoration targets are fulfilled to the extent that land types areas are available.
-Coastal Marsh and Fresh Marsh are restored only from Cultivated Land.
-This land conversion aligns with current practices (Steve Deverel, personal communication), although Coastal Marsh can also be restored from seasonal wetlands and open water.
+The management practices that modify land type conversion in CALAND include Restoration (Woodland, Meadow, Coastal Marsh, Fresh Marsh, Seagrass), avoided conversion (labeled as Growth), Afforestation, and Reforestation.
+All restored areas persist throughout the simulation period.
+Avoided conversion reduces the growth rate of Urban Area.
+It is prescribed as an annually decreasing Urban growth rate, and simulated accordingly.
+The reduction in urbanization is applied to the baseline annual area growth rates for Urban Areas, which consequently reduces the loss of other land types.
+Thus, this option emulates conservation of natural and working lands.
+When using the remote sensing option for baseline annual area change, the Urban Area growth reduction will also increase the expansion of other expanding land type areas.
+Each simulation year, avoided conversion is applied first, followed by prescribed annual Restoration targets.
+The restoration targets are fulfilled to the extent that the land type areas from which restoration is programmed to occur on are available.
+Coastal Marsh and Fresh Marsh are restored from only Cultivated Land in CALAND, which aligns with current practices (Steve Deverel, personal communication).
+Restoration of seasonal wetlands and open water to Coastal Marsh also occurs in practice, but is not modeled by CALAND.
 Meadow is restored proportionally from existing Shrubland, Grassland, Savanna, and Woodland.
 Seagrass is restored from anything else in the ocean (i.e., non-Seagrass is not tracked).
-Afforestation proportionally converts Shrubland and Grassland to Forest and Reforestation converts Shrubland to Forest.
-All restored areas persist throughout the simulation period.
+Afforestation proportionally converts Shrubland and Grassland to Forest and Reforestation converts Shrubland to Forest